Harlequln/C2M11X-Highway_Driving/README.md

 This project is part of Udacity's [Self-Driving-Car Nanodegree][Course].
-The project resources and build instructions can be found [here][Project], the simulator [here][Simulator].
+The project resources and build instructions can be found [here][Project], the required simulator [here][Simulator].

-## Highway path planning with jerk minimized trajectories.
+## Highway path planning with jerk minimized trajectories

 ![][Prequel]